CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-11-13-package-free-shopping-in-Leipzig.md

 I personally believe that all the four shops sell a full range of products, so I suggest that you check out ALL of them!
 Visit them regularly and give them your support!

-I hope to edit this list, so please let me know if you know about other shops in Leipzig!
+Please let me know if you know about any other shops in Leipzig!